-Anyway, as declarer we should ("must" would be a better word) study the dummy and Count our tricks after the •Q lead.

-We can see two Spades, five Hearts, two Diamonds and no Clubs.
+Anyway, as declarer we should ("must" would be a better word) study the dummy and Count our tricks after the $\mathbf{Q}$ lead.
+We can see five Spades, two Hearts, two Diamonds and no Clubs.
 That only comes to nine tricks.
 How about losers?
-At first glance there is a Spade loser, no Heart losers, one Diamond loser and one Club loser.
-Hmmm.
+At first glance there are no Spade losers, one Heart loser, one Diamond loser and one Club loser.
+Umm.
 Nine winners, three losers - this does not compute!

-Look more closely at declarer's hand.
-With four Spades there are actually two Spade losers, not one.
+Look more closely at our hand.
+With four Hearts there are actually two Heart losers, not one.
 What would happen if we drew trumps?
-Now there would be two Spade losers so the arithmetic now balances - nine winners, four losers.
-Sure, Spades might break 3-3 in which case the long Spade would be boss but it would be unwise to bank on it.
+Now there would be two Heart losers so the arithmetic now balances - nine winners, four losers.
+True, Hearts may break 3-3 in which case the long Heart would be boss, but it would be unwise to bank on it.

 In these cases it is usually wise to try to ruff a loser in the dummy.
-There is nothing in dummy on which to dump the Spade loser so we should try to trump it.
+There is nothing in dummy on which to dump the Heart loser so we should try to trump it.

-The trump pips are such that a Spade ruff cannot be over-ruffed.
-So... we win the Diamond lead (it doesn't matter where), cash the ♠A K and concede a Spade to the enemy.
-Win the return (a Diamond, as it happens), ruff a Spade on the table and now (and only now) draw trumps.
+The trump pips are such that a Heart ruff cannot be over-ruffed.
+So... win the Diamond lead (it doesn't matter where), cash the $\checkmark$ A K and concede a Heart.
+Win the return (a Diamond, as it happens), ruff a Heart on the table and now (and only now), draw trumps.

-Our ten winners are two Spades, six Hearts and the •A K.
+Our ten winners are six Spades, two Hearts and the ${\bigstar}A$ K.